 Risk refers to the likelihood or probability of an event with negative consequences, and also the seriousness of those consequences.
 Within the FSC system, risk refers especially to the probability of an unacceptable negative impact, caused by any activity in the MU, sufficiently serious to result in non-compliance at the Criterion level.
 Risk is an inherent in forest management generally.
-The key is to identify risk with potential unacceptable negative impacts in the context that determines risk.
+The key is to identify risk with potential unacceptable negative impacts.
 Figure 2 provides examples of this.
 Note that these examples are context dependent and should not be interpreted in absolute terms.